 An overview of the Raster Processing toolset

-The Raster Processing toolset is used to prepare your data for analysis and display.
+The Raster Processing toolset is used to perform several tasks with your data to prepare it for analysis and display.

 Cuts out a portion of a raster dataset, mosaic dataset, or image service layer.

 Creates a single raster dataset from multiple bands.

 Calculates an optimal set of pan sharpened weights for new or custom sensor data.

 Creates an orthocorrected raster dataset by incorporating elevation data and the rational polynomial coefficients (RPC) associated with satellite data to accurately line up imagery.

 Combines a high-resolution panchromatic raster dataset with a lower-resolution multiband raster dataset to create a high-resolution multiband raster dataset for visual analysis.